Praxinoscope: Variations

+Movement of a Praxinoscope

+The movement a praxinoscope develops, consists of a sequence of movements where the same action is repeated all over again in a circular motion, just to activate and deactivate the mechanism of the object.
+In this kind of optical inventions, the way the object is perceived and how it is manipulated becomes a crucial part of the process.
+The eye of the spectator should become static so that the movement can happen right how it should.
+This movement is regulated by the person who activates the sequence.

+Simple Harmonic motion

+This movement describes a force which is proportional to the distance the images are travelling.
+The movement generates a repetition every specific time period.
+This movement will only be considered Simple Harmonic motion if the force that generates the movement is proportional to the distance travelled by the images.

+Uniform circular motion

+The uniform circular motion represents the movement an object makes, maintaining a constant speed in a circular motion.
+There are two speeds to consider: the velocity of the movement of the object, and the speed in which the turning angle varies.
+Even though the speed of an object may be constant, its velocity may not: velocity is a vectorial magnitude, tangent to the trajectory, which means in every instant it changes direction.

-20th century revival
+20th-century revival

 The Red Raven Magic Mirror and its special children's phonograph records, introduced in the US in 1956, was a 20th-century adaptation of the praxinoscope.
 The Magic Mirror was a sixteen-sided praxinoscopic reflector with angled facets.
 It was placed over the record player's spindle and rotated along with the 78 rpm record, which had a very large label with a sequence of sixteen interwoven animation frames arrayed around its center.
 As the record played, the user gazed into the Magic Mirror and saw an endlessly repeating animated scene that illustrated the recorded song.
 In the 1960s, versions of the Red Raven system were introduced in Europe and Japan under various names—Teddy in France and the Netherlands, Mamil Moviton in Italy, etc.

 Etymology

-The word praxinoscope translates roughly as "action viewer", from the Greek roots πραξι- (confer πρᾶξις "action") and scop- (confer σκοπός "watcher").
+The word praxinoscope derives from the Greek combining forms praxi- (from πρᾶξις, “action”) and -scope (from σκοπέω, “to look at”).